Epsilon-Lee/Epsilon-Lee.github.io/_posts/redmond_rg/2018-01-30-THUMT-Code-Reading-1.md

 2. Training
 3. Validation and model selection

-The THUNMT code is well-written and has a clear structure where all the preparation (except for dataset preprocessing which is done with code files in `thunmt/scripts`) for training is done within the `main` function in `thunmt/bin/trainer.py`.
+The THUMT code is well-written and has a clear structure where all the preparation (except for dataset preprocessing which is done with code files in `thumt/scripts`) for training is done within the `main` function in `thumt/bin/trainer.py`.

 #### A. Preparation for training